yan-elena/ocr-npl/README.md

-# JaCaMo Template Project (v1.3)

-You can open this initial JaCaMo project as a template using the above button "Use this template" and then "open in codespace".
-When the codespace is ready, you can run the application with
+# Examples for creating an Organization-Centric Regulation management with JaCaMo

+## Example 1

+This example creates a simple organizational agent from the source `src/agt/normative_agent.asl` that holds the regulative norms `src/reg/regulative.npl` and constitutive norms `src/reg/constitutive.sai`.

+To run the example, execute the following command in the terminal:
 ````
-./gradlew run
+./gradlew ex1
 ````

-You can also use [GitPod](https://gitpod.io/#https://github.com/jacamo-lang/template).